dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 The format of the STAT and ASCII output of the Wavelet-Stat tool is similar to the format of the STAT and ASCII output of the Point-Stat tool.
 Please refer to the tables in Section [subsec:point_stat-output] for a description of the common output for STAT files types.
 The information contained in the STAT and isc files are identical.
 However, for consistency with the STAT files produced by other tools, the STAT file will only have column headers for the first 21 fields.
 The isc file contains all headers.
 The format of the ISC line type is explained in the following table.

-Table 10.2 Header information for each file wavelet-stat outputs.
+.. _table_WS_header_info_ws_outputs:

-.. list-table:: Header information for each file wavelet-stat outputs.
+.. list-table:: Table 10.2 Header information for each file wavelet-stat outputs.
   :widths: auto
   :header-rows: 2